 Dual Credit/Enrollment Options

 - Community College Option – You can have your child enroll in a community college and have them complete classes which will count toward their high school and their college education.
-This has the advantage of being inexpensive; however, Woody pointed out that the average community college student is pretty unmotivated and isn’t necessarily the type of person with which you would want your child to be spending their day.
+This has the advantage of being inexpensive; however, it’s important to remember that they will be interacting with older students in college so you need to make sure your child is mature enough to be able to handle that type of atmosphere.

 - Credit by Exam – This is the method that Woody recommended in his seminar.
 This method allows you to teach your student as you normally would and then have them take a test which will give them college credit in the future.
 There are three different types of tests that can be taken: DSST Exams, AP Exams, and CLEP exams.
 CLEP is what Woody recommended in the seminar.